ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---JavaScript-frameworks/index.md

 ### 9. Solid

-[SolidJS](https://www.solidjs.com/) is a relatively new JavaScript framework that has been gaining popularity in recent years.
+[SolidJS](https://www.solidjs.com/) is a relatively new JavaScript framework that has gained popularity in the last 2 years.
 It is an open-source, declarative JavaScript library for building user interfaces.

+In the [State of JavaScript Survey 2022](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/), SolidJS received an impressive 90.9% retention ratio.
+This indicates that developers who use SolidJS really love this framework.

 SolidJS uses a declarative syntax, which means that you describe the state of your application and let SolidJS handle the updates.
 This makes it easier to reason about your code and reduces the likelihood of bugs and errors.